 Step 3: How to Buy Amazon Shares UK

-So now that we have discussed the ins and outs of what to consider before investing in Amazon, we are now going to show you how to complete your share purchase online.
+So now that we have discussed the ins and outs of what to consider before you invest in Amazon, we are now going to show you how to complete your share purchase online.

 The steps below will walk you through the process with eToro – as the FCA trading platform allows you to invest in Amazon in the UK commission-free, at a minimum of just $50.